Namibia specialist Alex

 Getting to Nkasa Lupala National Park

-Due to the remote location of Nkasa Lupala, it’s best to stay for a few nights en route to Victoria Falls in Zambia or Botswana’s Chobe National Park.
+Due to the remote location of Nkasa Lupala, it’s best to stay for a few nights en route to Victoria Falls or Botswana’s Chobe National Park.
 You can drive from Windhoek (an 11 and a half hour journey), making regular stops along the way.

 Alternatively, there are flights several times a week from Windhoek to Katima Mulilo Airport, which is around 130 km (80 miles) from Nkasa Lupala Tented Lodge.